IFB-ElixirFr/biosphere-microcloud/README.md

 ## Components & application

-There are currently 5 components on the project (see the corresponding folder for more details):
+The project currently contains 5 components (see the corresponding folder for more details):

   - `nfsserver`: this is the NFS server which exposes storage to the network (under `/var/nfsshare`).
   - `mysql`: this is the MySQL server; it interacts with a permanent VM.